-Washington State Park has completed a land-use planning project for North Beach area state parks, including Ocean City, Pacific Beach, Griffiths-Priday, the Seashore Conservation area, and former state park Damon Point, in Grays Harbor County.
-The land-use plan was completed in April 2010.
+In April 2010 Washington State Parks has completed a land-use planning project for North Beach area state parks, including Ocean City, Pacific Beach, Griffiths-Priday, the Seashore Conservation area, and former state park Damon Point, in Grays Harbor County.
+The land-use plan is below.

 The planning project, also known as Classification and Management Planning (CAMP), includes the four planning stages described below.
 The CAMP will address overall visitor experiences, natural and cultural resources, use of the park's buildings, recreation fields and trails, and other topics of interest to the community and park visitors.

 The entire planning process includes a series of public workshops over an approximate year-long period.
 There are opportunities for the public to comment at each of the stages and documents will be added below when they are available.

 Stage 1 – Identify Issues & Concerns

 The purpose of this stage is to understand what is important to the park community, what to change or save in the state park.
 This helps get a sense of the range and type of issues that need to be considered through the planning process.